Vyral/Kristy-Moore/_posts/2019-07-30-the-most-costly-mistake-to-make-when-you-buy-or-sell-a-home.md

 ---
 layout: post
-title: 'Flush Money: The Story of a Costly Mistake'
+title: The Most Costly Mistake to Make When You Buy or Sell a Home
 date: 2019-07-30 06:23:00
 tags:
   - Real Estate